Foods to Avoid When Trying to Get Pregnant

 Trans Fats

-Any food that includes trans fats is best avoided when trying to get pregnant or really for anyone trying to maximize their health and wellness.
-Trans fats (short for trans fatty acids) are primarily manufactured fats created in an industrial process that combines hydrogen with liquid vegetable oils to make them more solid.
-They appear on ingredient labels as partially hydrogenated oils.
+Trans fats, short for trans fatty acids, are manufactured fats created in an industrial process that combines hydrogen with liquid vegetable oils to make them more solid.
+They typically appear on ingredient labels as partially hydrogenated oils.

 Processed Meats

-Like trans fats, processed meats like sausage, bacon, and hot dogs have been associated with reduced fertility in both men and women and are foods to be avoided when trying to get pregnant.
-Processed meats may be high in trans fats, which are associated with lower fertility, and frequently contain preservatives like nitrates and nitrites.
+Like trans fats, processed meats such as sausage, bacon, and hot dogs have been associated with reduced fertility in both men and women and are foods to be avoided when trying to get pregnant.

 In a recent Harvard study, researchers found that frequent consumption of processed meats may harm a man’s ability to fertilize an egg, but eating more poultry may improve his chances.

-Men who ate fewer than 1.5 servings of processed meats per week had a 28% better chance of achieving pregnancy than men who ate 4.3 servings per week.
+In this study, men who ate fewer than 1.5 servings of processed meats per week had a 28% better chance of achieving pregnancy than men who ate 4.3 servings per week.

 Excess Alcohol